 We continued to hike further into the mountains until the villages below faded away into the distance.
-The Katun Road continued to carry us up and up into the mountains until we arrived at the first katun of our trip.
+The trail continued to carry us up and up into the mountains until we arrived at the first katun of our trip.

 The katun village of Mokri-Do is located in a grass valley high up in the mountains.
 As we arrived we were greeted by our host and almost immediately led to the katun’s garden where we dug up fresh mountain potatoes.

 As we carried our score back to the house, a hunting rifle was brought out and a shooting tournament quickly ensued.
 We steadily rotated jobs between skinning potatoes and shooting at cans.
-By the time we finished, a mound of fresh potatoes stood ready to be cooked and a pile of cans laid with holes in them.
+By the time we finished, a mound of fresh potatoes stood ready to be cooked and a bunch of hole-filled cans lay piled on the ground.

 For dinner we had traditional mountain potatoes boiled and served with cheese.
-Additionally, there were pickled peppered and fresh baked bread.
-The feast lasted late into the night and we went to bed full yet excited for the next day of hiking.
+Additionally, there were pickled peppers and fresh baked bread.
+The feast lasted late into the night, and we went to bed full yet excited for the next day of hiking.

 The second day started by us following the locals of Mokri-Do up to an alpine lake close by.
 Surrounded by pine trees on all sides the still water of the lake created a perfect reflection of every tree.

-We followed him as he showed us amazing views and his favorite local spots along the katun road.
-Breaks were taken while he looked for mushrooms and we photographed the area.
+We followed him as he showed us amazing views and his favourite local spots along the katun road.
+Breaks were taken while he foraged for mushrooms and we photographed the area.
 We passed by more mountain katuns and livestock.
 At one point we looked over a valley staring into the country of Albania.

 Hiking to Make a Difference

 The opportunity to help Meanderbug develop this hut-to-hut hike was great.
 I had heard a lot about northern Montenegro before I arrived and my expectations were high.
-After finishing the hike I knew the Katun Road was something truly special.
-And the people too.
+After finishing the hike I knew the Katun Road and the people along it were truly special.

 Learn more or book a Katun Road Hut to Hut Adventure

-As I continue to work with meanderbug, I am excited for the opportunity to share the hike with others.
-The combination of the nature and culture make this hike something any traveler or outdoors enthusiast can recognize as an adventure of a lifetime.
+As I continue to work with Meanderbug, I am excited for the opportunity to share the hike with others.
+The combination of the nature and culture make this hike something any traveler or outdoors enthusiast can recognise as an adventure of a lifetime.